 We have established a management system to support supply chain due diligence related to 3TG.
-Our management system includes a global team from each of our business segments, supply chain, engineering, law, and internal audit.
-This team is responsible for implementing our Conflict Minerals compliance strategy.
+Our management system includes an attorney to oversee a team who coordinates communication and follow up with suppliers as well as a global team from each of our businesses, supply chain, engineering, law, and internal audit.
+Together, this team is responsible for implementing our Conflict Minerals compliance strategy.